 Kenta’s stare is so intense, he could challenge Ryuuji any day.
 But, that aside, regardless of how they feel for one another, Karin and Kenta’s relationship has its obstacles like family, friends, the other students in school, and occasional foes.

 A mix of the supernatural and romance with a helping of a comedic element.
 The supernatural elements didn’t hurt the romantic comedy anime.
 Especially when our main female character comes from a family of vampires, all with their own set of quirky supernatural abilities.

 Check Out: Top 20 Vampire Anime Of All Time

 Tada Banri’s entrance ceremony starts off on the wrong foot when he arrives late and gets lost.
-However, things take an interesting turn after meeting Mitsuo and Koko in his faculty building – where they share a kiss.
+However, things take an interesting turn after meeting Mitsuo and Koko in his fay building – where they share a kiss.

 Toradora! and Golden Time are such memorable romantic comedies because it has the perfect blend of themes, music, and animation style that play with the audience’s emotions.
 Although Koko shows up with a blatant infatuation for Mistuo, her feelings later drive her to fall for Banri.

 The show is directed towards a slightly more mature audience.
 However, this doesn’t mean that things are less captivating.
 On the contrary, you’ll find yourself reaching for the remote control to rewind every time there’s an important plot twist – like when Banri meets his Spirit or the appearance as a twisted version of Nana.